10xdevcoder/MetaX/README.md

 ## Welcome to the gateway of the MetaVerse !

-### This project is for the EthGlobal web3 jam hack by 0xProf | devs4eth
+### This project is for the EthGlobal web3 jam hack by Praise | devs4eth

 ### This project will still be in development after the hack and will work together with the sponsors